 Ally's score of 38 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Ally reported total carbon emissions of approximately 202,423,000 kg CO2e, with Scope 1 emissions at about 5,494,000 kg CO2e, Scope 2 emissions at approximately 10,019,000 kg CO2e, and significant Scope 3 emissions of around 186,910,000 kg CO2e.
 The Scope 3 emissions were primarily driven by purchased goods and services, which accounted for about 164,924,000 kg CO2e.
-In 2021, Ally's total emissions were approximately 224,250,000 kg CO2e, with Scope 1 emissions of about 4,442,000 kg CO2e and Scope 2 emissions at approximately 9,758,000 kg CO2e.
+In 2021, Ally's total emissions were approximately 224,250,000 kg CO2e, with Scope 1 emissions of about 4,442,000 kg CO2e and Scope 2 emissions of approximately 9,758,000 kg CO2e.
 The Scope 3 emissions for that year were around 210,050,000 kg CO2e, again largely influenced by purchased goods and services.
-The most recent data for 2023 does not include specific emissions figures, but it indicates a reduction in emissions per full-time equivalent (FTE) employee to about 1,300 kg CO2e and a decrease in emissions per unit of revenue to approximately 0.00066 kg CO2e.
-Ally has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
-However, the company continues to monitor and report its emissions across all scopes, demonstrating a commitment to transparency in its environmental impact.
+The company has shown a reduction in total emissions from 2021 to 2022, decreasing by about 21,827,000 kg CO2e.
+However, there are no specific reduction targets or initiatives disclosed in their climate commitments, indicating a potential area for improvement in their sustainability strategy.
+For 2023, emissions data is not yet available, but Ally has reported a decrease in emissions per full-time equivalent employee to approximately 1,300 kg CO2e and a reduction in emissions per unit of revenue to about 0.00066 kg CO2e.
+This suggests ongoing efforts to improve efficiency and reduce carbon intensity.
+Overall, while Ally has made strides in reducing its emissions, the absence of formal reduction targets highlights the need for a more structured approach to climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents